Gerardus Mercator

 Gerardus Mercator (/dʒəˈrɑːrdəs mɜrˈkeɪtər, mər-/; 5 March 1512 – 2 December 1594) was a Flemish geographer, cosmographer and cartographer.
 He is most renowned for creating the 1569 world map based on a new projection which represented sailing courses of constant bearing (rhumb lines) as straight lines—an innovation that is still employed in nautical charts.

-Mercator was a highly influential pioneer in the history of cartography.
-Along with Gemma Frisius and Abraham Ortelius, he is generally considered one of the founders of the Netherlandish school of cartography and geography.
-He is also widely considered the most notable figure of the school.
-In his own day, he was a notable maker of globes and scientific instruments.
-In addition, he had interests in theology, philosophy, history, mathematics and geomagnetism.
+Mercator was a notable maker of globes and scientific instruments.
+In addition, he had interests in theology, philosophy, history, mathematics, and geomagnetism.
 He was also an accomplished engraver and calligrapher.
 Unlike other great scholars of the age, he travelled little and his knowledge of geography came from his library of over a thousand books and maps, from his visitors and from his vast correspondence (in six languages) with other scholars, statesmen, travellers, merchants and seamen.
 Mercator's early maps were in large formats suitable for wall mounting but in the second half of his life, he produced over 100 new regional maps in a smaller format suitable for binding into his Atlas of 1595.
 This was the first appearance of the word Atlas in reference to a book of maps.
 However, Mercator used it as a neologism for a treatise (Cosmologia) on the creation, history and description of the universe, not simply a collection of maps.
 He chose the word as a commemoration of the Titan Atlas, "King of Mauretania", whom he considered to be the first great geographer.